-For my little family of five, travel is a family legacy: It’s a priceless inheritance that’s been passed on from one generation to the next.
-My […]
+For us, family travel is a legacy: It’s a priceless inheritance that’s been passed on from one generation to the next.
+From immigrant families that established new roots in the United States to pioneering families who headed west and farming families who settled down across the plains, my husband’s family […]

 Take the Complexity out of Homeschool Co-Ops

-Today we wrapped up a semester of Botany with our informal homeschool co-op by taking a scavenger hunt hike with three families who have children close in age to ours. […]
+Today we wrapped up a semester of Botany with our informal homeschool co-op by taking a scavenger hunt hike with three families who have children close in age to ours.
+This concept of sharing educational experiences with a few friends is the essential definition of an educational “co-op” — or at least it should be.
+However, as homeschooling […]

 Ten Things to Let Go of This Year: Not Qualified

 One of the top reasons for not homeschooling that I hear from parents is that they don’t feel qualified to teach their children.
-They believe that if they don’t know […]
+They believe that if they don’t know Chemistry or Calculus, or whatever the subject, this lack of knowledge will hinder their child’s education.
+Personally, I don’t struggle with this concern or give it merit because: […]

 Real-Life Homeschooling: A Day in Our Life